-BREATHING EXERCISES AND YOGA MEDITATION HAVE A CALMING EFFECT ON CHILDREN
+BREATHING EXERCISES AND MEDITATION HAVE A CALMING EFFECT ON CHILDREN

 TRANSFORMATIONAL BREATH BENEFITS FOR YOUNG

-Just like adults, children can suppress their inner emotions and traumas.
-Transformational breath may elevate and clear the energy of the blocked emotions and memories.
+The breath and mindfulness sessions elevate and clear the energy of the blocked emotions and memories.

-Transformational breath allows more oxygen and life-force into the body, it improves energy balance and flow within the energy field.
-It is a drug-free remedy for respiratory illness, regeneration and the primary way to detoxify your body.
+The diaphragmatic breath (we teach) allows more oxygen and life-force into the body, it improves energy balance and flow within the energy field.
+It is a drug-free remedy for respiratory illness, regeneration and the primary way to detoxify our body.

-Consequently, these breathing techniques may increase concentration, focus, and relaxation.
+Consequently, the breathing technique increases concentration, focus, and relaxation.

-Part of the journey of transformational breathing is gaining the ability to tap into more authentic aspects of oneself, thereby it may raise self-awareness and self-esteem.
+Part of the journey of transformational breathing is gaining the ability to tap into more authentic aspects of oneself, thereby it raises self-awareness and self-esteem.